RedisAI/FraudDetectionDemo/README.md

 - 1000 raw reference data points
 - 1000 tensor representations of these raw data points
 - 1 sorted set
-- 1 script TODO link
+- 1 Torch script
-- 2 models TODO link
+- 2 Tensorflow models

 ### Exploring Flow 1
 Select a key of a hash containing reference data in the browser and go back to the CLI.